AIFB-WebScience at SemEval-2022 Task 12: Relation Extraction First -- Using Relation Extraction to Identify Entities: Task Description

 Second, while coreference resolution (i.e., the linking of multiple mentions to a single entity) is part of the task, relation extraction is to be performed on a mention-level rather than the entity-level.
 This means that although a system may correctly identify a text span as being the description of a certain symbol, this classification will only be deemed correct in the evaluation if linked to the correct mention of said symbol.
 As a result, coreference links are interpreted as relations between mentions and thereby as part of the relation extraction subtask, rather than as part of the entity extraction subtask.

 Third, entity types can be reliably inferred from the relations between them, meaning that instances of relations are only found between certain entity types.
-This feature can be used to inform the design of a system in two ways: Either, the task of relation extraction can be simplified by reducing the choices given to a classifier based on the entity types of two spans (i.e., a symbol cannot be the description to another symbol, therefore any such prediction can be disregarded), or the entity type classification can be informed by the relation extraction (i.e., if we identify a span $A$ as the description of another span $B$, span $A$ must be of type "PRIMARY" or "ORDERED", while span $B$ must have the type "SYMBOL").\\
+This feature can be used to inform the design of a system in two ways: Either, the task of relation extraction can be simplified by reducing the choices given to a classifier based on the entity types of two spans (i.e., a symbol cannot be the description to another symbol, therefore any such prediction can be disregarded), or the entity type classification can be informed by the relation extraction (i.e., if we identify a span $A$ as the description of another span $B$, span $A$ must be a description, while span $B$ must be a symbol).